octobercms/docs/plugin-registration.md

         - Creates another table for this new feature
         - create_another_table.php

-> **Note:** To apply plugin updates, log out of the back-end and sign in again.
+> **Note:** During the development, to apply plugin updates, log out of the back-end and sign in again.
 The plugin version history is applied when an administrator signs in to the back-end.
+Plugin updates are applied automatically for plugins installed from the Marketplace when you update the system.